jhljx/CTGCN/config/README.md

 Note that here GraphSAGE uses some default parameters of 'tg.nn.SAGEConv', So the `pool` parameter is 'mean'.

 #### GIN parameters

+xxxx

+#### GIN_TG parameters

+We also provide another GIN version which is implemented by pytorch_geometric library.

+Pytorch-Geometric GIN(GIN_TG) parameters

 | **Parameter** | **Type** | **Description** |
 |:----:|:----:| :----: |
 | feature_pre | bool | whether or not to add a linear layer before all GIN layers |